dimi-fn/Various-Data-Science-Scripts/MATLAB/README.md

 * if you know the number of elements you want in a vector beforehand -> use `linspace(first,la1,1st,number_of_elements).`
     * `x = linspace(0,10,5)` will give 0, 2.5, 5, 7.5, and 10 which gives a row vector 1x5
-    * use `transpose` to turn it into a column vector of 5x1: `x = x'`
+    * use `transpose` to turn it into a column vector of 5x1: `x_transpose = x'`

-* create a column vector using a single command by creating a row vector and then transposing it all on one line.
+* create a column vector using a single command by creating a row vector and then transpose it all on one line.
     * `x = (4:2:10)'` will give a column vector 4x1, with the elements: 4,6,8,10

 | Example          | Description    |